 Yes No

-If the answer is “Yes”, please specify any measures adopted.
+If the answer is “Yes”, kindly provide some examples (Kenya, Switzerland, Singapore)

 Has your country adopted any measures to facilitate effective coordination with law enforcement authorities of other States parties and promote the exchange of personnel or the posting of liaison officers (art.
 27, para.
 1 (d))?